MySocialApp/kubernetes-helm-chart-kube-prometheus/README.md

+# kube-prometheus

+This is the helm chart equivalent of `contrib/kube-prometheus`.

-# kubernetes-helm-chart-kube-prometheus
+# Prerequisites

-Kubernetes Helm Chart for Prometheus exporter kube-prometheus
+Requires helm >= 2.5.0